tindandelion/ml-exercise/README.md

 DONE Scalability

 # Iteration 3: Further improvements
-- Store samples and predictions for further analysis
+DONE Store samples and predictions for further analysis DONE Model file timestamp is stored with results

+# Iteration 4: Model metrics
+- What metrics are reasonable?
+- Create test case for metrics validation

 # Project backlog
-- Model performance metrics
 - Iris dataset
-- Build: automation, continuous integration
-- Support changing the model
 - Metrics from production: what do we need?

+# Future improvements
+- Build automation
+- Smoke test for created container